Danderson123/primers-containers/README.md

 ### Building the singularity container

-Artemis is available through conda so we will install this in our container first, then use conda to install Artemis.
+Samtools is available through conda so we will install this in our container first, then use conda to install Artemis.

 Let's build the singularity container like this:
 ```{bash}